zama-ai/concrete-core/concrete-core-ffi/docs/user/user.md

         return sk_ok;
     }

-    // For now concrete-ffi expects the caller to provide memory for the ciphertexts used during
+    // For now concrete-core-ffi expects the caller to provide memory for the ciphertexts used during
     // computation.
     // Here We allocate the ciphertext buffers uint64_t *input_ct_1_buffer =